ShelenElls/Sunflower-PersonalProject/README.md

 # sunflower

-- Sunflower is a passion project oriented towards total income and total debt management coinsiding with goal achievement.
+- Sunflower is a passion project oriented towards total income and total debt management in conjunction with goal achievement.

 - The version on GitHub is incomplete and available to view to the public.
 Once project is complete this version will be retired and replaced with the completed repository.